vzeman/confoot/content/en/privacy-policy.md

 ## Who is the controller of your personal data?

-The business company HZ KONTEJNERY s.r.o., ID No.: 03975177, File No.: C 240707 maintained by the Municipal Court in Prague, registered office: Slavníkova 2357/9, Břevnov, 169 00 Prague 6, operations office: Průmyslová 154, 674 01 Třebíč, phone: +420 608 830 863, email address: info@confoot.cz (hereinafter: "controller").
+The business company HZ KONTEJNERY s.r.o., ID No.: 03975177, File No.: C 240707 maintained by the Municipal Court in Prague, registered office: Slavníkova 2357/9, Břevnov, 169 00 Prague 6, operations office: Průmyslová 154, 674 01 Třebíč, phone: +420 608 830 863, email address: info@hz-containers.com (hereinafter: "controller").

 We have not appointed a data protection officer.